Fire Protection Fund

 - rescue personnel, companies, organizations and individuals to develop new, more efficient and safer equipment, procedures and working methods, and

-- to improve the visibility and valuation of the rescue services in society.
+- to improve the visibility and esteem of the rescue services in society.

 The award may be granted to companies, organizations or individuals to develop the innovation that has significantly contributed to the above-mentioned objectives.
 The prize is not a lifetime achievement award.